 \subsection{Algorithm configuration}

 The configuration of PIT used in this work is established based on a combination of prior work and tests on an ensemble of ten qualitatively similar double-QD simulations with varying noise levels~\cite{Ziegler22-TRA}.

-The termination of the action-based navigation algorithm in the coarse tuning module relies on a distance function that approximates the distance from a measurement point to the target double QD, with a penalty function to further encourage termination away from undesired states, as proposed in Ref.~\cite{Zwolak20-AQD}.
+The termination of the action-based navigation algorithm in the coarse-tuning module relies on a distance function that approximates the distance from a measurement point to the target double QD, with a penalty function to further encourage termination away from undesired states, as proposed in Ref.~\cite{Zwolak20-AQD}.
 The choice of the exit threshold $\delta_{\rm tr}$ is determined based on the analysis of the simulated data and translates directly to how close in the state space the final point is to the DD region: $\delta_{\rm tr}=0.3$ indicates at least $95~\%$ of the DD state in the captured measurement while for $\delta_{\rm tr}=0.9$ the algorithm will terminate as soon as the DD prediction surpasses $55~\%$.
 The $\delta_{\rm tr}$ level can be made more or less restrictive, depending on the expected coupling of the double-QD system.
-PIT assumes by default $\delta_{\rm tr}=0.4$ (which translates to about $85~\%$ of DD requirement).
+PIT assumes by default $\delta_{\rm tr}=0.4$ (which translates to about $85~\%$ of the DD requirement).

 The action-based tuning requires a single parameter defining the scale for the actions.
-For this, we set the scale $\alpha = 1.5V^{E_C}$ so that each step does not move into completely unknown area.
-For the ray-based charge tuning there are similar parameters defining the relative lengths of rays at each stage.
-By default, the length of rays is $\ell_{\rm empty} = 1.5V_{P_i}^{E_C}$ for the emptying step, $\ell_{\rm control} = 2.25V_{P_i}^{E_C}$ for the controllability step, and $\ell_{\rm load} = 3V_{P_2}^{E_C}$ for the loading step, with $P_i$, $i=1,2$ indicating the plunger gates.
+For this, we set the scale $\alpha = 1.5V^{E_C}$ so that each step does not move into a completely unknown area.
+For the ray-based charge tuning, there are similar parameters defining the relative lengths of rays at each stage.
+By default, the length of rays is $\ell_{\rm empty} = 1.5V_{P_i}^{E_C}$ for the emptying step, $\ell_{\rm control} = 2.25V_{P_i}^{E_C}$ for the controllability step, and $\ell_{\rm load} = 3V_{P_i}^{E_C}$ for the loading step, with $P_i$, $i=1,2$ indicating the plunger gates.
 These lengths are chosen such that the number of data points measured is balanced with the importance at each stage of finding a peak should it exist.
-On unloading it is assumed that a ray with no peaks indicates the direction is empty and loading rays are required to have zero or two peaks in order to make a step.
+On unloading it is assumed that a ray with no peaks indicates the direction is empty.
+Loading rays are required to have one peak in order to make a step.